NaturalHistoryMuseum/scratchpads2/sites/all/modules/contrib/biblio/README.txt

 In order to limit recursive searches by web bots, it is recommended that you add the following to your robots.txt file.
-Note: if you change the base url for biblio you will have to make the corresponding change here.  i.e. if you base url for biblio is "publications" then replace "biblio" "publications" in the directives below.
+Note: if you change the base url for biblio you will have to make the corresponding change here.  i.e. if you base url for biblio is "publications" then replace "biblio" with "publications" in the directives below.

 # Biblio
 Disallow: /biblio/export/